centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 For example; you create a product with `<id>yourProductId</id>`.
 Once a product is created, you can update the product using that ID, and when you get an order from Centra containing that product, the XML data uses yourProductId for the product.

-You can view and edit the conversion table in the Centra admin.
+You can view and edit the conversion table in the Centra interface.

 ### Communication